fawzi/blip/README.txt

 }}}
 by the way this is also a faster way to perform a test, as you can see you don't need to define a collection (but probably it is a good idea to define one)

-If you end up using custom generators much probably you should define a struct/class/typedef, use that as input to your testing function and define T generateRandom(T:YourType)(Rand r), so that you can use the default automatic generation.
+If you end up using custom generators much probably you should define a struct/class/typedef, and use that as input to your testing function and define T generateRandom(T:YourType)(Rand r,uint idx,ref uint nEl), so that you can use the default automatic generation.

 enjoy